gooddata/gooddata-ui-sdk/libs/sdk-code-convertors/api/sdk-code-convertors.api.md

 // Warning: (ae-missing-release-tag) "yamlFiltersToDeclarative" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function yamlFiltersToDeclarative(entities: ExportEntities, filters_by: QueryFilters | undefined, attributeFilterConfigs?: IAttributeFilterConfigs): {
+export function yamlFiltersToDeclarative(entities: ExportEntities, filters_by: QueryFilters | Filter[] | undefined, attributeFilterConfigs?: IAttributeFilterConfigs): {
     filters: IFilter[];
     attributeFilterConfigs: IAttributeFilterConfigs | undefined;
 };